marian-stanciulica/Foodybite/README.md

 extension URLSession: URLSessionProtocol {}
 ```

-> 🚩 The need to create the protocol in production for the sole purpose of testing because it's not an abstraction meant to be used by other clients.
+> 🚩 The need to create the protocol in production for the sole purpose of testing because it's not an abstraction meant to be used by clients.

 3. By subclassing `URLProtocol` and overriding several methods to intercept the requests.

-Also, the stub should be registered to be used by the `URL Loading System` by calling `URLProtocol.registerClass(URLProtocolStub.self)` or set directly in the `protocolClasses` property of `URLSessionConfiguration` before instantiating the session.
-Below is the factory method I use to instantiate `URLSessionHTTPClient` for testing:
+Also, the stub should be registered for the `URL Loading System` to use it by calling `URLProtocol.registerClass(URLProtocolStub.self)` or set it directly in the `protocolClasses` property of `URLSessionConfiguration` before instantiating the session.
+To instantiate `URLSessionHTTPClient` for testing, I utilized the following factory method:

 ```swift
 private func makeSUT() -> URLSessionHTTPClient {